 New to the area?
 Looking for a means to get involved?
 Interested in meeting others that have a bent towards involvement and activities?
 If any of these are you… you are invited to join and participate in the County Advisory Board.
-We’re rounding up the people and businesses in counties across america that are doing good work and we’re helping to make those good works known.
+We’re rounding up the people and businesses in counties across America that are doing good work and we’re helping to make those good works known.

-Why County Advisory Board?
+Why participate in the County Advisory Board?